 Smile Direct is the quicker of the two treatments and can take only four to six months to work.
 Invisalign generally takes between 12 and 18 months to straighten your teeth; however, some people achieve their desired results after only six months.

-Your dentist will need to make sure that you are a suitable candidate for Invisalign.
+Your dentist will need to ensure you are a suitable candidate for Invisalign.
 Dentists look at an array of factors, which include:

 - Your medical and dental history